a-scie/jump/docs/packaging.md

   Using `{{env.var.FILE_NAME}}` doesn't work since `{{` is treated as an escape that produces a literal `{{`; so you can use `{scie.file.{env.var.FILE_NAME}}` instead for these cases.
 + `{scie.file:hash.<name>}`: The sha256 hash of the given file name.
++ `{scie.jump}`: This expands to the path of the scie-jump executable used to launch the scie.
+When running from a scie, the scie-jump is extracted to disk from the scie tip when you use this placeholder.
+When launched by a bare scie-jump, that scie-jump is copied into the scie base when you use this placeholder.
 + `{scie.lift}`: This expands to the path to the lift manifest, which is extracted to disk when you use this placeholder.
 This can be used to read custom metadata stored in the lift manifest.
 + `{scie.platform}`: The `<OS>-<ARCH>` value for the current platform where `<OS>` is one of